 As the body negotiates the space between the world and the self, so it marks/alters/changes surfaces.
-Likewise, the records of these changing surfaces and gestural marks in space serve to preserve a kind of body talk or resonating chatter.
-Subsequently, the transformative state of body sluff, the shedding of body things, gives rise to new surfaces and forms.
+The records of these changing surfaces and gestural marks in space serve to preserve a kind of body talk or resonating chatter.
 The gooey, fluid, fragile state where these surfaces and processes intersect is where my work is situated and is experienced.
-As such, the work takes on many forms from performance and video, to sculpture and installation and seems to be self-generating.
+Therefore, the work takes on many forms from performance and video, to sculpture and installation and seems to be self-generating.
 By dealing with body as primary subject matter, the work is autobiographical and is performed/written/communicated with a personal mythological language.